Federally regulated employees - Filing a labour standards complaint with the Labour Program: After you file a complaint

 Unjust dismissal complaint and Genetic testing complaint

-- The Labour Program will determine the admissibility of your complaint based on the eligibility and timelines to file a complaint
+1. determine admissibility of your complaint based on the eligibility and timelines to file a complaint

-If no agreement is reached, at the request of the complainant, the Labour Program may refer unresolved complaints to the Canada Industrial Relations Board (the “Board”).
+If an agreement is not reached, at your request, the Labour Program may refer the complaint to the Canada Industrial Relations Board (the “Board”).